About CDAAC

-The Communicative Disorders Assistant program has been offered as post graduate certificate for 28 years.
+The Communicative Disorders Assistant program has been offered as a post graduate certificate for 28 years.
 CDAs continue to work towards recognition within the Audiology, Speech and Language community.
 CDAAC was created in 1996, and from the beginning we have envisioned and enabled a supportive network of CDAs across the country.
 Our network is growing – join us.

 The CDAAC Mission